 The Master of Science in Speech and Language Pathology at Albizu University’s (AU) Miami Campus trains students to become competent speech-language pathologists who are prepared to provide clinical services to children and adults with speech and language, cognitive linguistic, and/or swallowing disorders, as well as to serve in the capacity of consultants and clinical supervisors.

-The program provides training in intervention and therapeutic techniques and in the tools used to assess communication and swallowing disorders.
-Academic learning is integrated with practicum experiences to help students acquire the skills needed to work with populations affected by developmental delay, autism, reading and writing impairments, aphasia, dementia, voice and fluency disorders, hearing impairments, craniofacial abnormalities, neurogenic speech disorders, and articulation and phonological disorders, among others.
+The Speech Pathology Master’s program provides training in intervention and therapeutic techniques and in the tools used to assess communication and swallowing disorders.
+SLP academic learning is integrated with practicum experiences to help students acquire the skills needed to work with populations affected by developmental delay, autism, reading and writing impairments, aphasia, dementia, voice and fluency disorders, hearing impairments, craniofacial abnormalities, neurogenic speech disorders, and articulation and phonological disorders, among others.
 The program integrates sensitivity towards diversity in all its courses and clinical experiences.

 2 years and 2 semesters (8 academic terms)